mitchellh/vagrant-google/README.md

 If those pass, you're ready to start developing the plugin.
-You can test the plugin without installing it into your Vagrant environment by just creating a `Vagrantfile` in the top level of this directory (it is gitignored) that uses it, and uses bundler to execute Vagrant:
+You can test the plugin without installing it into your Vagrant environment by just creating a `Vagrantfile` in the top level of this directory (it is ignored by git), and use bundler to execute Vagrant:

 ```sh
 $ bundle exec vagrant up --provider=google